Everest Heli Photography Tour - 3 Days Itinerary and Cost

 Benefits

-• Sleeping bags, down jackets, and duffle bags (one for every two trekkers); if you do not have your own, please inform us either at your online briefing or after the arrival briefing in Kathmandu before your trek so we can provide you with one for your use during the trek.
+• Sleeping bags and down jackets: if you do not have your own, please inform us either at your online briefing or after the arrival briefing in Kathmandu before your trek so we can provide you with one for your use during the tour.

 Cost Excludes